 Fixed Maximum Plan.
 The maximum number of Shares reserved for issuance pursuant to Share Options granted under the Share Option Plan may not exceed 4,575,000 Shares.
-As at April 5, 2021, an aggregate of 3,080,000 Shares which are subject to Share Options granted under the Share Option Plan were outstanding representing 6.7% of the issued and outstanding Shares at such date.
-As at April 5, 2021, 1,495,000 Shares remain issuable on further grants under the Share Option Plan.
+As at April 3, 2023, an aggregate of 2,881,664 Shares which are subject to Share Options granted under the Share Option Plan were outstanding representing 7.1% of the issued and outstanding Shares at such date.
+As at April 3, 2023, 1,413,332 Shares remain issuable on further grants under the Share Option Plan.

 Maximums.
-The number of Share Options are subject to the following restrictions: (a) no one Share Option holder shall be granted Share Options that, when combined with any other security based compensation arrangement of the Corporation, would entitle the Share Option Holder to purchase more than 5% of the number of issued and outstanding Shares of the Corporation; (b) the number of Shares reserved at any time for issuance to insiders pursuant to Share Options, when combined with the number of Shares issuable to insiders pursuant to all other security based compensation arrangements of the Corporation, shall not exceed 10% of the number of share Options, within any one-year period, when combined with the number of Shares issuable to insiders pursuant to all other security based compensation arrangements of the Corporation, shall not exceed 10% of the number of issued and outstanding Shares.
+The number of Share Options are subject to the following restrictions: (a) no one Share Option holder shall be granted Share Options that, when combined with any other security based compensation arrangement of the Corporation, would entitle the Share Option Holder to purchase more than 5% of the number of issued and outstanding Shares of the Corporation; (b) the number of Shares reserved at any time for issuance to insiders pursuant to Share Options, when combined with the number of Shares issuable to insiders pursuant to all other security based compensation arrangements of the Corporation, shall not exceed 10% of the number of issued and outstanding shares of the Corporation; and (c) the number of Shares issuable to insiders pursuant to the exercise of Share Options, within any one-year period, when combined with the number of Shares issuable to insiders pursuant to all other security based compensation arrangements of the Corporation; shall not exceed 10% of the number of shares pursuant to all other security based compensation arrangements of the Corporation, shall not exceed 10% of the number of shares pursuant to all other security based compensation arrangements of the Corporation, shall not exceed 10% of the number of shares pursuant to all other security based compensation arrangements of the Corporation, shall not exceed 10% of the number of issued and outstanding Shares.